microformats/php-mf2/README.md

 Some tips:

 * All content apart from the 'html' key in dictionaries produced by parsing an `e-*` property is not HTML-escaped.
 For example, `<span class="p-name">&lt;code&gt;</span>` will result in `"name": ["<code>"]`.
 At the very least, HTML-escape all properties before echoing them out in HTML
 * If you’re using the raw HTML content under the 'html' key of dictionaries produced by parsing `e-*` properties, you SHOULD purify the HTML before displaying it to prevent injection of arbitrary code.
-For PHP I recommend using [HTML Purifier](http://htmlpurifier.org)
+For PHP we recommend using [HTML Purifier](http://htmlpurifier.org)

 TODO: move this section to a security/consumption best practises page on the wiki